Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For morticians and funeral arrangers, five of seven sources had data, which is why confidence lands at medium.
-On AI exposure, Microsoft rated it medium while AI Resilience Model and Will Robots Take My Job both rated it low, a mild split.
-Strong pay signals and deeply human family-facing duties pushed the score up, landing this career at "Resilient."
+For morticians and funeral arrangers, five of seven sources had data, with Anthropic and Adaptive Capacity unavailable.
+The sources mostly agreed that AI exposure is low, though Microsoft rated it medium, which kept confidence at medium.
+Strong pay signals and deeply human family support pushed the score up, landing this career at "Resilient."

 AI Resilience Report forMorticians, Undertakers, and Funeral Arrangers